-This policy is drawn up in accordance with the Children and Families Act 2014; the Special Educational Needs and Disability Code of Practice 0-25 years 2015 and SCHEDULE 10 of the 2010 Disability Act.
-Our approach to the detection and management of learning difficulties will be guided by the SEND Code of Practice, January 2015, or any substituting or amending code of practice issued from time to time by the Department for Education (DfE).
+This policy is drawn up in accordance with the Children and Families Act 2014; the Special Educational Needs and Disability Code of Practice 0-25 years 2020 and SCHEDULE 10 of the 2010 Disability Act.
+Our approach to the detection and management of learning difficulties will be guided by the SEND Code of Practice, 2020, Equality Act 2010, Statutory Framework for the Early Years Foundation Stage 2024 or any substituting or amending code of practice issued from time to time by the Department for Education (DfE).